Medically reviewed by Drugs.com. Last updated on Sep 6, 2020.

 Parkinson disease: Treatment of Parkinson disease.

-Restless legs syndrome (immediate release only): Treatment of moderate to severe primary restless legs syndrome (RLS).
+Restless legs syndrome (immediate release only): Treatment of moderate to severe primary restless legs syndrome.

 There are no contraindications listed in the manufacturer's labeling.

-Converting from immediate release to extended release: May initiate extended-release tablet the morning after the last immediate-release evening tablet is taken.
+Converting from pramipexole immediate release to pramipexole extended release: May initiate extended release the morning after the last immediate release evening dose is taken.
 The total daily dose should remain the same.

 Refer to adult dosing.

-Doses should be titrated gradually to avoid the onset of intolerable side effects.
-The dosage should be increased to achieve a maximum therapeutic effect, balanced against the side effects of dyskinesia, hallucinations, somnolence, and dry mouth.
 Administer with or without food; administer with food to decrease nausea.
-Extended-release tablets should be swallowed whole and not chewed, crushed, or divided.
-For RLS, administer 2 to 3 hours before bedtime; if augmentation occurs, dose earlier in the day.
+ER tablets should be swallowed whole and not chewed, crushed, or divided.
+For restless legs syndrome, administer 2 to 3 hours before bedtime; if augmentation occurs, dose earlier in the day, divide into multiple daily doses, or consider switching to alternative therapy (Garcia-Borreguero 2016).

 May be taken with or without food.
 May be taken with food to decrease nausea.